Closure properties of knapsack semilinear groups

 \section{Part 2: Knapsack in HNN-extensions and amalgamated products}

-The remaining transfer results concern two constructions that are of fundamental importance in combinatorial group theory~\cite{LySch77}, namely HNN-extensions and amalgamated products.
+In this section we deal with two constructions that are of fundamental importance in combinatorial group theory~\cite{LySch77}, namely HNN-extensions and amalgamated products.
 In their general form, HNN-extensions have been used to construct groups with an undecidable word problem, which means they may destroy desirable algorithmic properties.
 We consider the special case of finite associated (resp. identified) subgroups, for which these constructions already play a prominent role, for example, in Stallings' decomposition of groups with infinitely many ends~\cite{Stal71} or the construction of virtually free groups~\cite{DiDu89}.
 Moreover, these constructions are known to preserve a wide range of important structural and algorithmic properties~\cite{AllGre73,Bez98,HauLo11,KaSiSt06,KaWeMy05,KaSo70,KaSo71,LohSen06icalp,LohSen08,MeRa04}.